 Reinstall Your Graphics Drivers to Avoid Session 0 Black Screen

 When you switch desktop to Session 0 for the first time you might just see a completely black screen.
 This is completely normal.
 To resolve this you must completely uninstall then reinstall your graphics drivers.
 If you are seeing this in a virtual machine, then uninstall and reinstall the corresponding virtual machine "helper" drivers - for example, VMware Tools.
-If you are running Windows 10 Version 1803 or Server 2019 and experience this then you will need to deploy our ZeroInput driver.
+If you are running Windows 10 Version 1803 or later or Server 2019 and experience this then you will need to deploy our ZeroInput driver.

 Fully Patch Microsoft WindowsWe have seen several Session 0 issues resolved just by patching Windows.
 Hence, before deploying any FireDaemon product and before attempting to use Session 0 you should fully patch your Microsoft Windows operating system via Windows Update.
 This means all critical and recommended patches and updates including IE11.